Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/conf_intro/CFTROLE.md

 ---

-    title: CFTROLE
+    title: "CFTROLE"
-    linkTitle: Roles - CFTROLE
+    linkTitle: "Roles - CFTROLE"
-    weight: 270
+    weight: 250

----
-Set the roles, which define a type of user and application permission.
-See also <a href="../../../../internal_a_m_start_here/fm_access_management" class="MCXref xref">Access Management using Flow Manager</a>
+---Set the roles, which define a type of user and application permission.
+See also [Access Management using Flow Manager](../../../../internal_a_m_start_here/fm_access_management)

 ### Using CFTROLE